-Mechanism of action: It is a nucleotide analog that mimics adenosine, one of the building blocks of any RNA virus' genome and so interferes with virus RNA polymerization.
+Mechanism of action: Remdesivir is a nucleotide analog that mimics adenosine, one of the building blocks of the RNA in the viral genome, and therefore interferes with viral RNA polymerization.

-Rationale: This drug was initially developed for the Ebola virus outbreak, but it is a promising potential therapy for COVID-19 due to its broad-spectrum and potent in vitro activity against several novel coronavirus, including SARS-CoV-2 [16].
-Remdesivir is not currently approved but different clinical trials are ongoing to evaluate its safety and antiviral activity in patients with mild to severe COVID-19 (including five clinical trials in Spain).
+Rationale: This drug was initially developed for the Ebola virus outbreak, but it is a promising potential therapy for COVID-19 owing to its broad spectrum and potent in vitro activity against several novel coronaviruses, including SARS-CoV-2 [16].
+While remdesivir is not currently approved, various clinical trials are ongoing to evaluate its safety and antiviral activity in patients with moderate-to-severe COVID-19 (including 5 clinical trials in Spain).

-DHR: One case of maculopapular rash with elevated aminotransferases has recently been reported [17].
+DHRs: One case of maculopapular rash with elevated aminotransferases was recently reported [17].

-Desensitization protocols: No desensitization protocols have been described.
+Desensitization protocols: No desensitization protocols have been reported.